maksimus-A/max--/README.md

 The language will only compile to x86.
 I could have used LLVM as my target but I wanted to also learn about the backend compilation process.

+## Current Progress

+Currently lexes functions and integer declarations, and parses integer declarations only.

+Working on better error reporting for the parser.

 ## Basic setup

 - Run `./compile.sh`.
 It'll take care of everything for you :)